syscover/pulsar52.local/README.md

 ```

-To updates project, use this command
+To updates on development environment on mac, use this command:
 ```
-COMPOSER=composer.production.json php composer update
+COMPOSER=composer.dev.json php /usr/local/bin/composer update
 ```

 When the installation is complete you can access these data